Faith-Muchiri/phase-3-assessment-active-product-review/README.md

 # Phase 3 Code Challenge: Product Reviews

 For this assignment, we'll be working with an e-commerce domain.
-We'll be focusing on the product reviews.
+We'll be focusing on the product reviews..

 We have three models: `User`, `Review`, and `Product`.